 Scientific evidence shows clearly that building liquefied fracked gas plants—what the industry brands as “natural” gas—will spread a destructive web of pipelines, plants, fracking sites, compressor stations, and work camps across British Columbia.

-Sierra Club BC will continue to highlight the dangers posed by Petronas, its incompatibility with decreasing global demand for fossil fuels, and the benefits of the alternatives.
-We’ll also continue to push for both the federal and provincial governments to include a rigorous climate test in all future environmental assessments, so this kind of climate-killing approval can never happen in the future.
-In the process, we will help build the case for Petronas to walk away.
+Sierra Club BC will continue to highlight the dangers posed by LNG, its incompatibility with decreasing global demand for fossil fuels, and the benefits of alternatives.
+We’ll also continue to push for both the federal and provincial governments to include a rigorous climate test in all future environmental assessments, so approval of climate-killing projects like LNG Canada can never happen in the future.

 In fact, did you know that as a BC Hydro ratepayer you are subsidizing projects like the Trans Mountain pipeline and tankers proposal and LNG projects?
 The BC government offered handouts to the LNG industry in an attempt to lure companies to BC, and it’s us the taxpayers and hydro ratepayers who will be footing the bill.
 Watch this video to find out how your hydro bill pays for handouts to fossil fuel corporations and read our report.